-If you are someone who wants to try their hands on writing their own leadership essay and then have it refined through a custom essay writing company, then the following tips would help you make the most out of the experience.
+If you want to try their hands on writing their leadership essay and then have it refined through a custom essay writing company, then the following tips would help you make the most out of the experience.

 1. The Beginning: Gather Your Thoughts

-Since the essay is all about sharing your thoughts on leadership, it is important to establish what you want to convey.
+Since the essay is all about sharing your thoughts on leadership, it is essential to establish what you want to convey.

 2. Introduction: Start With an Interesting Introduction

 The introduction is the key to your essay.
-If it is jagged, then the reader may not be able to pass through the door of skepticism to take a look at what you have to say.
+If it is jagged, the reader may not be able to pass through the door of skepticism to look at what you have to say.

-If possible, start with your definition of leadership, your personal perspective with it, and how it can help people in different situations.
+If possible, start with your definition of leadership, your perspective, and how it can help people in different situations.
 This will act as the hook, which will interest your readers into making it through the rest of the essay.

 3. Thesis Statement: Tell Your Readers What to Expect